Schrobo/a3-server-manager-legacy/README.md

-# A3 Server Manager (WIP)
+# A3 Server Manager V2.0 (WIP)

-A3 Server Manager is a simple to use server manager for your ArmA 3 server and mods on Linux.
+A3 Server Manager is a simple to use server manager for your ArmA 3 server on Linux.
 It is build with Node.js and runs from your terminal.

 ## How to use